icpc/ccs-specs/Contest_API.md

 #### PATCH start\_time

-Implementations must have an admin role that has the ability to clear or set the contest start time via a PATCH method.
+Implementations must have a role that has the ability to clear or set the contest start time via a PATCH method.

 The PATCH must include a valid JSON element with only two or three